Skip to main content

 5. Upgrade ADITO to 2025.0.0.

-6. Rebuild the index once after system startup.
+6. Rebuild the index using the ADITO UI or CLI after server startup.

 2. Variable Calculation Changes: $sys.selectionGroups and $sys.selectionGroupRows Recalculation